hamdivazim/usefulib/ALLFUNCTIONS.md

 ## is_palindrome() by @TheCodingLedendoftheNether
 This checks whether a given string is a palindrome, meaning it reads the same backward as forward.
 ## convert_base by @ShadowStrike-Atomiser
-Converts requested base to another (base 2-16).
+Converts from one base to another (base 2-16).